yogeshgunasekaran/Jenkinsfile-Docker-CI-CD/README.md

    		- Create a user **jenkins** and choose AWS credential type as **Access key - Programmatic access**
         - Assign policies for the **jenkins** user, click **Attach existing policies directly** and add **AmazonEC2ContainerRegistryFullAccess** and **AmazonECS_FullAccess** policies
     - In **ECR &rarr; Get started &rarr; Create respository**
-    	- Keep the visibility settings as 'Private' and a repository name.
+    	- Keep the visibility settings as 'Private' and the repository name as **vprofileappimg**
 		- Note the **repository URI**
     - In **ECS &rarr;** click and switch to &rarr; **New ECS Experience** &rarr; **Get started &rarr; Create cluster**
     	- Give a **Cluster name** as **sampleapp**